 Step 3.
 Wait for your postal ID will be delivered to your doorstep via a PHLPost mail carrier!

 Depending on your location, processing time is as follows:

-- Metro Manila residents — approximately 15 working days from application
+- Metro Manila residents — approximately 10 to 15 working days from application

 - Residents of other major cities and municipalities — approximately 20 working days from application